SekuOnline/LanguageTester/README.md

 # LanguageTester
 Basic program designed to create random questions from a DB of key-value language translations for a user to practice with.

-Basic 'flashcard' implementation done within this python version.
+Basic 'flashcard' implementation finished within this python version.
 The project will continue in a web-app format in the future.

 Requires python 3.11, pysimplegui